-Medical imaging is critical to diagnosing, monitoring and, in some cases, treating a vast array of illnesses and conditions, from cancer to internal injury.
-As imaging technologies advance, old machines are decommissioned, and new machines are installed, there is a need to keep track of where imaging capacity exists.
+Medical imaging is critical to diagnosing, monitoring, and, in some cases, treating a vast array of illnesses and conditions, from cancer to traumatic injury.
+As imaging technologies advance, there is a need to keep track of where imaging capacity exists.

-CADTH has created an inventory to capture this information, recording where specific medical imaging machines are located and how they are being used.
-This information can help guide decisions in health technology management and policy, and it paves the way for ongoing exploration of medical imaging questions.
+CADTH has created an inventory to record where specific medical imaging machines are located and how they are being used.
+This information can help guide decisions in health technology management and policy, and it paves the way for the ongoing exploration of medical imaging questions.

-The Canadian Institute for Health Information (CIHI) collected data on medical imaging technologies in Canada, up to mid-2012, at which time collection was discontinued.
-CADTH has now taken on this task and will continue to maintain the inventory and publish a report of the findings every two years.
+The Canadian Institute for Health Information (CIHI) collected data on medical imaging technologies in Canada up to mid-2012, at which time collection was discontinued.
+As of 2015, CADTH has taken on this task and will maintain the inventory and publish a report of the findings every two years.

 |Full Report||In Brief||Executive Summary|

-For this round of the inventory, CADTH sent a survey in the fall of 2015 to all provinces and territories to collect data on the following imaging modalities:
+For this round of the inventory, CADTH sent a Web-based survey in 2017 to all provinces and territories to collect data on the following imaging modalities:

-These six modalities were given priority, to manage the project scope.
+These six modalities were given priority to manage the project scope.
+The scope will be reassessed and expanded in future iterations, if possible.

 Your input will help decision-makers at national, regional, and local levels to: